sangria-graphql/sangria-graphql.github.io/learn.md

 ## Schema Materialization

-If you already got an full introspection result from a server, you can recreate an in-memory representation of the schema with `IntrospectionSchemaMaterializer`.
+If you already got a full introspection result from a server, you can recreate an in-memory representation of the schema with `IntrospectionSchemaMaterializer`.
 This feature has a lot of potential for clint-side tools, testing, mocking, creating proxy/facade GraphQL servers, etc.

-Here is simple example of how you can use this feature (using circe in this particular example):
+Here is a simple example of how you can use this feature (using circe in this particular example):

 ```scala
 import io.circe._